This is the second part of my ‘explaining veganism’ entry, if you haven’t yet read part one of this then please go and do that now.

 But if you say you love animals, don’t you feel bad that there is meat going bad in the stores because you are not buying it?
 I love animals and that’s why I buy meat!

 Those, who are not familiar with basic business knowledge, would see this as totally legit.
-However, if we look at the way most grocery stores are design anything that can be found on the shelves of grocery stores is based on demand.
-If demand rises for non-animal products, the stores will stock more of those products.
+However, if we look at the way most grocery stores are designed, anything that can be found on the shelves of grocery stores is based on demand.
+If the demand rises for non-animal products, the stores will stock more of those products.
 Think of it in terms of celebrations – at Christmas, there are certain products available in much larger quantities, because that’s when demand for these products rises.
-Because here are no to very little demand for these product during summer these products can rarely be found in stores.
+Because there are no to very little demand for these products during summer, these products can rarely be found in stores.
 By purchasing an animal product, you are indirectly agreeing with the cruelty that is taking place in this world, because you are contributing to demand for it, giving a signal to all the cooperate suppliers that whatever they are doing is fine and acceptable because people are still buying it.